rsp/wid/PITCHME.md

 # Summary

-Deno is a JavaScript runtime<br>
+Deno is a JavaScript/TypeScript runtime<br>
-It supports TypeScript out of the box<br>
-It contains a compiled TypeScript compiler<br>
-It uses the V8 engine<br>
-It is written in Rust using Tokio<br>
 It is a standalone executable<br>
 It has no dependencies<br>
 It can import modules from URLs<br>
 It supports dynamic imports<br>
 It supports top-level await<br>
+It provides a restricted sandbox

 ---